-5.79 The evidence of Police Officer 3 suggests that security forces in the Newcastle Sub-Division had been compromised, principally from the UDR but also from within the local RUC, through either direct involvement with loyalist paramilitaries, associations or sympathies.
+The evidence of Police Officer 3 suggests that security forces in the Newcastle Sub-Division had been compromised, principally from the UDR but also from within the local RUC, through either direct involvement with loyalist paramilitaries, associations or sympathies.

-- 5.80 My investigation has established that at least three individuals and their families, directly associated with the UVF unit active in South Down, were members of the UDR.
+My investigation has established that at least three individuals and their families, directly associated with the UVF unit active in South Down, were members of the UDR.
 They also had close family members working locally at RUC establishments and within the Police Force itself.
 This does not of itself suggest that those police staff had done anything wrong.
 Quite often family members will have diametrically opposed views on matters.
-It can, however, lead to suspicion in the eyes of others and every criminal justice organisation needs to be aware of such issues. - 5.81 The limited knowledge about the UVF unit in Newcastle supports the assertion that RUC attention was focused on the IRA and that there was little or no intelligence regarding the local threat presented by the UVF until mid to late 1993, which was not acted on except for the arrest of Person K. This intelligence was largely not passed to investigators and was marked NDD or Slow Waltz.
-Little investigative action was carried out as a result. - 5.82 Accounts of the police officers, who assisted my investigation support the conclusion that the strategic positioning of the RUC in prioritising the policing response to the threat posed by the IRA in South Down was at the expense of disruption and intrusive tactics against the UVF, which its actions in the area warranted. - 5.83 The striking similarities in the modus operandi (including the geographic location of the vehicle hijackings), the commonality of named suspects and links to the UVF, made this series of offences pertinent to the attack, which was to take place at Loughinisland on 18 June 1994.
+It can, however, lead to suspicion in the eyes of others and every criminal justice organisation needs to be aware of such issues.

+The limited knowledge about the UVF unit in Newcastle supports the assertion that RUC attention was focused on the IRA and that there was little or no intelligence regarding the local threat presented by the UVF until mid to late 1993, which was not acted on except for the arrest of Person K. This intelligence was largely not passed to investigators and was marked NDD or Slow Waltz.
+Little investigative action was carried out as a result.

+The striking similarities in the modus operandi (including the geographic location of the vehicle hijackings), the commonality of named suspects and links to the UVF, made this series of offences pertinent to the attack, which was to take place at Loughinisland on 18 June 1994.
 Even in the absence of trained analysts and comparative case analysis, it is clear that by 1993 Police Officer 4 had linked a number of these offences but was apparently not sighted on the identities of most of those involved.

-- 5.84 Police Officers 5 & 6 may have been unsighted on intelligence held by Belfast Special Branch in respect of Person I, and consequently their efforts were hampered in developing an intelligence picture of the UVF in the Newcastle area and initiating corresponding policing tactics to counter the threat they posed.
-As a result these individuals may well have been encouraged by the absence of a concerted and sustained effort against them. - 5.85 Despite possessing intelligence in 1993 that Persons A, M, K and I were responsible for conspiring to murder Peter McCarthy on 6 November 1992; the murder of Peter McCormack on 19 November 1992; the murder of Martin Lavery on 20 December 1992; and the attempted murder of John Henry Smyth on 7 June 1993, only Person K was arrested in connection with the latter offence.
+Police Officers 5 & 6 may have been unsighted on intelligence held by Belfast Special Branch in respect of Person I, and consequently their efforts were hampered in developing an intelligence picture of the UVF in the Newcastle area and initiating corresponding policing tactics to counter the threat they posed.
+As a result these individuals may well have been encouraged by the absence of a concerted and sustained effort against them.

+Despite possessing intelligence in 1993 that Persons A, M, K and I were responsible for conspiring to murder Peter McCarthy on 6 November 1992; the murder of Peter McCormack on 19 November 1992; the murder of Martin Lavery on 20 December 1992; and the attempted murder of John Henry Smyth on 7 June 1993, only Person K was arrested in connection with the latter offence.
 Whilst I have no reason to disbelieve that on occasions Police Officers 5 and 6 passed intelligence directly to detectives investigating serious crime, the absence of documentary evidence that the intelligence relating to these specific incidents was shared; the denial of Police Officer 4 that he had received it; and the absence of investigative activity, which could have arisen from the intelligence, leads me to conclude that it was not disseminated to CID.
 As a consequence the individuals were not subject to robust investigation.